scaleblocks/specs/api-crud.md

 - **D**elete (soft/hard)

 ### Objective
 The objective of this specification is to aggregate common RESTful CRUD API patterns and other stablished specifications in order to achieve an universal CRUD API format.
+See [References](#References) for more details

 ### Inheritance

 Except when explicitly overrided, all the "CRUD APIs" implemented inconsonance with this specification:
 - MUST follow the [HTTP/1.1 standard](https://datatracker.ietf.org/doc/html/rfc2616)
 - SHOULD follow the [REST Architecture Constraints and patterns](https://restfulapi.net/)

-### Augmentation

-This specification augmented [many stablished references](#references) to build the CRUD API anatomy.

 ---